 Anyone working, or wishing to work, for international organisations and/or in financial institutions with an interest in economic development would gain much from this programme.

-This programme is designed for economists and financiers who are interested in exploring the relationship between national and international financial policies and practices and their impact on economic development.
+This MSc Finance and Development is designed for economists and financiers who are interested in exploring the relationship between national and international financial policies and practices and their impact on economic development.

 Anyone working, or wishing to work, in financial institutions with an interest in economic development issues would gain much from this programme.

 The programme includes 8 modules in macroeconomics, microeconomics, quantitative methods, international finance, corporate finance, derivatives and capital markets and financial systems in the context of economic development.
 Students will also complete a 10,000-word dissertation.

 All students must complete the Preliminary Mathematics and Statistics course which is taught over three weeks in August/September before the start of the MSc.

 Always verify the dates on the programme website.

 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more